Original Publish Date: Jan 5, 2023

 - Business address (business address is normally in Ontario),

 - The names of the individual owner or owners and addresses (there isn’t a requirement for the individuals to have an residential address in Ontario)

-- Additionally, you are required to provide a short description of your business activity, under 40 characters or letters.
+- Additionally, you are required to provide a NAICS code for business activity and the accompanying description.

 This allows you to operate your business for 5 years.

 What If I Want to Use My Own Personal Name as the Business Name?

 If you are starting your business using your own first and last legal names, you are not required to register a Sole Proprietorship.
 You cannot provide anything in the business name outside of your first and last name, such as a description of Sally Smith Cleaning.
 A General Partnership where there are two or more people registering the business, you are not able to use a personal name for the business.
 Although the Ministry does not require a business name registration if you are only using your legal name, you may want to check with your bank if you are opening a business bank account, to see if they would require the business to be registered.

 How Do I Decide on a Business Name?

 As stated earlier, the one significant drawback to registering your business name instead of incorporating is that you do not have name protection for the business.
 That being said, you want to find a business name that is unique and tells your customers what you do.
 You also want to ensure that you are not using a business name that is either common or used by corporations or trademarks.
 Both corporations and trademarks have protection for the business name.
 It’s important you don’t select a new business name that may be confusing or infringing to their rights to their protected name.
 In the event you do, you may at some point face litigation to address that name protection.